jinpark-pro/developInSwiftExplorations/README.md

       //bank.deposit(pennies: 50)
       //bank.withdraw(pennies: 100) // error: Execution was interrupted, reason: EXC_BREAKPOINT (code=1, subcode=...).
                                     // The process has been left at the point where it was interrupted, use "thread return -x" to return to the state before expression evaluation.
     ```

+###### Documentation

+- When you write functions and methods, you should document them to indicate the conditions under which they function.
+- Documentation has important uses:
+  - To identify appropriate values for testing
+  - To make your code easier for yourself and others to read and understand
+  - To serve as the basis for published documentation of an API
+  - To capture your thought process as you code
+- If you use the special comment format `///`, you'll get a bonus: Swift will automatically create and format documentation that you can access by Option-clicking the item - just as you do for internal types.
+- There are `/// - Note:`, `/// - Parameter` as the above

+###### Testing

+- When you test a function, you should choose a range of values - including some that extend beyond the limits that the function expects.
+- Make some test cases below by creating instances of PiggyBank and calling the two methods with values that should produce valid results - as well as some tests that should cause it to crash.
+- Verify valid results by comparing the method call to the expected output as demonstrated.
+(You'll have to comment out the tests that crash your code in order to have them alongside other tests.)

+  - ```swift
+      // Test a legal deposit amount
+      var bank1 = PiggyBank()
+      bank1.deposit(pennies: 100)
+      bank1.balance() == 100 // this should be true
+    ```

+###### Limitations of Floats

+- Like Int and UInt8, Swift floating point types are represented in a fixed amount of space - a Double occupies 64 bits.
+- As a result, some floating point numbers can't be represented exactly; they can only be approximated.
+- The problem is that Doubles don't always work the way you expect them to.
+- Some strange behavior is going on.
+Due to the limitations of the Double type, the Dobule literal 8.95 isn't acutally that value when it's represented in the computer.
+- So when you multiply it by 100, the result isn't 985.0, but 894.000....
+- Doubles have other limitations as well, such as those that only crop up in addition operations.
+- A quick solution is to multiply the value by 100, then round to the nearest cent - before converting it to an Int.

+  - ```swift
+      let price = 8.95
+      let priceInPennies = price * 100
+      let roundedPriceInPennies = priceInPennies.rounded() // Produces a new Double
+      let integerPriceInPennies = Int(roundedPriceInPennies) // Produces an Int
+    ```

 ##### Processing Data